Cloud formation and climate change

 Nephology (/nɪˈfɒlədʒi/; from the Greek word nephos for 'cloud') is the study of clouds and cloud formation.
 British meteorologist Luke Howard was a major researcher within this field, establishing a cloud classification system.

 While this branch of meteorology still exists today, the term nephology, or nephologist is rarely used.
 The term came into use at the end of the nineteenth century, and fell out of common use by the middle of the twentieth.

-Recently, interest in nephology (if not the name) has surged as many meteorologists have begun to focus on the relationship between clouds and global warming which is a major source of uncertainty regarding "...estimates and interpretations of the Earth’s changing energy budget."
+Recently, interest in nephology has increased as some meteorologists have begun to focus on the relationship between clouds and global warming, which is a source of uncertainty regarding "estimates and interpretations of the Earth's changing energy budget."